nd-crane/trusted_ke/README.md

 Research Institution: Google Research

-The Autoregressive Structured Prediction (ASP) framework represents structures as sequences of actions to build pieces of the target structure step by step.
+The Autoregressive Structured Prediction (ASP) framework utilizes a conditional language model trained over structure-building actions, as opposed to strings, allowing the model to capture intra-structure dependencies more effectively and build pieces of the target structure step by step.
 It focuses on tasks such as named entity recognition, end-to-end relation extraction, and coreference resolution.
-The ASP framework utilizes a conditional language model to predict structure-building actions, allowing the model to capture intra-structure dependencies more effectively while leveraging pre-trained language models.

 Base Model: T5